winstonjs/winston-daily-rotate-file/README.md

 * **createSymlink**: Create a tailable symlink to the current active log file. (default: false)
 * **symlinkName**: The name of the tailable symlink. (default: 'current.log')
 * **auditHashType**: Use specified hashing algorithm for audit. (default: 'sha256')
+* **level**: Name of the logging level that will be used for the transport, if not specified option from `createLogger` method will be used

 ## Usage
 ``` js